 Care workers are the invisible workers on the frontlines of the coronavirus crisis.
 They are cleaners, nannies, and caregivers.
 Their work is critical and yet they are unseen, underpaid, and undervalued.
-Through Caring Through Coronavirus — our partnership with the National Domestic Workers Alliance, the nation’s leading organization for the respect and dignity of domestic workers — we are looking at life in the coronavirus pandemic for real domestic workers and caregivers today.
+Through Caring Through Coronavirus — our partnership with the National Domestic Workers Alliance, the nation’s leading organisation for the respect and dignity of domestic workers in the US — we are looking at life in the coronavirus pandemic for real domestic workers and caregivers today.
 Ai-jen Poo, the director of the Alliance, will be interviewing the workers.

 Tell us a bit about yourself.

 "My name is Aisha Adkins.
 I live in Dunwoody, GA, just northeast of Atlanta, with my parents.
 I was 27 when I left my first full-time job to care for my mother when she was diagnosed with frontotemporal dementia in 2013.
 I am now 35 and pursuing my Master’s of Public Administration at Georgia State University."

 What should people know about being a millennial caregiver?

 "So many millennials are still recovering from the recession of 2008 and have already struggled with finding a job, establishing credit, or buying a home.
 This is especially true for many folx in the African-American community.
 Personally, I graduated at the height of the recession and stepped into a job market that was crumbling.
 I turned to freelance, temp, and contract work to try to get by, continuing to live with my parents.
 Many millennials rely on gig-economy jobs like food delivery or rideshare services.
 Our baby boomer parents are getting older and many of them are getting sick.
 So for many millennials, we’ve found ourselves taking on caregiver responsibilities sooner than we expected, on the heels of job uncertainty.
 I, for one, did not expect to be dealing with all of this at such a young age.